brucou/-rxcc-state/README.md

 Thus instead of having a set of states as in standard state machines, we have a hierarchy (tree) of states describing the system under study.

-A [state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer) is a sequential machine, which in addition to accepting inputs, and modifying its state accordingly, also generate outputs.
+A [state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer) is a state machine, which in addition to accepting inputs, and modifying its state accordingly, also generate outputs.